 Professor Cindy Brantmeier, Washington University, St. Louis, USA

-Cindy Brantmeier is Professor of Applied Linguistics and Education at Washington University in St. Louis.
-She serves as Director of Applied Linguistics.
+Cindy Brantmeier (Ph.D.
+Indiana University) is Professor of Applied Linguistics in the Global Studies Program at Washington University in St. Louis.
 Most recently, she was appointed to the post of Faculty Fellow of International Research in the Office of the Vice Chancellor for Research for the School of Medicine and Danforth Campus at Washington University.
 Since 2015, she serves as Co-editor of Reading in a Foreign Language, an international scholarly journal housed at the University of Hawaii.
 She was named Distinguished Visiting Professor at Northeast Normal University in China from 2016-2021.
 She is principal investigator in the Language Research Laboratory, where her research team conducts experiments that examine variables involved in second language reading, language research methodology, and language testing and assessment.
 Professor Brantmeier has extensive experience teaching Spanish and ESL/EFL in the USA, Nicaragua, Mexico, Spain, and Costa Rica to students of all ages, and she was the recipient of numerous teaching and mentoring awards, including Washington University's 2012 Emerson Excellence in Teaching Award.
 She has given invited presentations of her research across the world, including the plenary address at The United Nations Educational, Scientific and Cultural Organization’s (UNESCO) International Conference on Literacy in Chile in 2017.
 More important than all of the above, Professor Brantmeier is the mother of two children, Anja and Gavin.

 Professor Jeppe Bundsgaard, Aarhus University, Denmark

-Jeppe Bundsgaard’s research centers on didactics of the Danish subject in the Danish Folkeskole (K-9).
+Jeppe Bundsgaard is Professor at Aarhus University, Denmark.
+His research centers on didactics of the Danish subject in the Danish Folkeskole (K-9).
 His focus has been on comparative curriculum studies, innovative teaching and learning, assessment, and educational use of computers.
 Bundsgaard developed a curriculum theory called Prototypical Situation Oriented Curriculum Logic, laying out principles for development of 21st Century teaching and learning standards.
 He has used this theory to study and describe information literacy and reading critically online, faceless collaboration and communication, media literacy, and other aspects of language arts curricula.
 He has participated in a number of projects that developed and tested innovative digital teaching designs in real life settings, and he has developed theories and instruments to study teaching and learning in context.

 Professor Richard Kern, University of California, Berkeley, USA